RemyCiterin/LeanCoInd/README.md

 # LeanCoInd
-an implementation of coinductives types (M-types and indexed M-types) in Lean
+an implementation of coinductives types (M-types and indexed M-types) in Lean.
+This is an educational reimplementation of \href{"Data types as quotients of polynomial functor"}{http://www.contrib.andrew.cmu.edu/~avigad/Papers/qpf.pdf}.
+With a generalization to indexed polynomial functors